ml-kem/mmkyber-artifact/mmKyber-c/README.md

 However currently tested only with an x86 Linux.
 The biggest consumer of cycles is the Keccak f1600 function.

-= Some components (especially Gaussian samplers) are temporary;
+= Some components (especially Gaussian samplers) are temporary.
-*work in progress*.
-Furthermore this code is not consistently constant-time.
+Furthermore this code is not consistently constant-time, although attempt has been made in some places.
-The non-constant time decryption/decapsulation function is about 10% faster than the NTT version on some targets; both are provided (complile-time flag `MM_NON_CT`.)

-Here are benchmarks (cycles and wall-clock seconds) for various parameter sets with my laptop, AMD Ryzen 7 7840U, compiled with gcc 14.2.0-8 on Linux 6.12.5-1.

-**( Insert table and comparisons.)**

 ##  Reproducing benchmarks